CristoferSoler/Seel-17-18/programming/bsiCrawler/mdEn/N/Implementation notes for the module OPS.1.2.3 Information and data medium exchange.md

 * the file can be saved in another file format, eg. As "plain text", as a printout in PDF or as HTML,
 * The user data can be copied to a second instance of the same standard software, whereas no other application should run on the IT system.
 This is especially useful for files with a larger history of changes.
 In order to prevent the disclosure of information that was originally introduced with the knowledge of the creators, such.
 For example, if it is formatted as "hidden" text but its presence has been forgotten, it may be useful to print the file.
-In this case, all options should be activated that also output hidden information during printing.
+In this case, all options should be activated, which also print information hidden during printing.

 ** Remaining information in the file system **